Our Lady of the Pillar: Approval

 Pope Clement XII allowed the celebration of the feast of Our Lady of the Pillar all over the Spanish Empire in 1730.
 Since the feast day (12 October) coincides with the discovery of the Americas (12 October 1492), Mary was later named as Patroness of the Hispanic World under this title.

 Image

 Zaragoza

 A fire in 1434 burned down the church that preceded the present basilica.

 The construction of the present Basilica of Our Lady of the Pillar, Zaragoza was started in 1681 and ended in 1711.

-The wooden statue of the Blessed Virgin Mary is in the Late Gothic style.
+The wooden statue of the Virgin Mary is in the Late Gothic style.
 It stands 36.5 cm tall, on a pillar of jasper with a height of 1.8 m.

 The statue depicts Mary with the Child Jesus on her left arm, who has a dove sitting on his left palm.

 Some reports state that an earlier wooden image was destroyed when the church burned down in 1434, consistent with an attribution of the current image to Juan de la Huerta (d.
 1462) or his school.